Copyright & License Compliance Policies

 Copyrighted material that meets the four-factor fair use test in the Copyright Act (Section 107, Title 17, U.S. Code) will be placed on course reserve (applies to physical copies at instructor’s request)

-If an item does not meet fair use, the library will seek permission from the legal holder of the copyright.
+If an item does not meet fair use, the library will seek permission from the legal holder of the copyright for reserve items.

 Copies of creative works (fine art, novels, unpublished manuscripts, etc.) are held to stricter compliance guidelines.
 Use of such materials will be determined on a case-by-case basis.

 - In-print titles:

 - No more than a single chapter, or a maximum of 10% of the work, whichever is smaller, will be duplicated for reserves.

 - Titles not owned by George Fox University Libraries will be considered for purchase.

 - Out-of-Print titles:

 - No more than 10% of a book can be accepted for reserves.

 - Journal Articles from print subscriptions:

 - A maximum of two articles per semester/term from any single journal issue owned by the library can be accepted for reserves.

 - A maximum of one article per semester/term from any single journal issue not owned by the library can be accepted for reserves.